ashleybridges01/sudoku_term_app/README.md

 https://github.com/ashleybridges01/sudoku_term_app

+User Info

+The sudoku application is terminal based and can be run by typing “ruby sudoku.rb” into the command line interface.
+It can be downloaded via the above Github link.

+This application requires the following gems to run:

+Tty- prompt
+Colourise
+Figlet

 Software development plan

 The Sudoku game is a terminal based program that presents the user options to select from various Sudoku boards to solve.
 The game will display puzzles organised by difficulty to the user on request.